Laurence Dreyfus: Wagner and the Erotic Impulse; & Nicholas Vazsonyi: Richard Wagner: Self-Promotion and the Making of a Brand

-But this superb and original book is far more than a study in lingerie.
+But this superbly fascinating and original book is much, much more than a study in lingerie.

-Dreyfus sets the scene with an opening chapter of "Echoes," reflections on erotics – Dreyfus uses the word erotics much as he uses the word politics – in Wagner, reaching from Baudelaire and Nietzsche to Clara Schumann and Thomas Mann.
-(Worthy of note is Clara's disgust with Tristan – although she stuck it out, wanting to know how it ended.)
+Dreyfus sets the scene with an opening chapter of “Echoes,” reflections on erotics [Dreyfus uses the word much as he uses politics] in Wagner, reaching from Baudelaire and Nietzsche to Clara Schumann and Thomas Mann.
+(Worthy of note is Clara’s disgust with Tristan und Isolde – although she stuck it out, wanting to know how it ended.)

-From there he moves to "Intentions," a chapter especially valuable for its insight into Wagner's reading of Schopenhauer that makes the necessary distinction between philosophy and music.
+From there Dreyfus moves to “Intentions,” a chapter especially valuable for the author’s insight into Wagner’s reading of the German philosopher Arthur Schopenhauer.

-"Harmonies" delves into the "meat" of the Wagnerian oeuvre from Holländer to Parsifal.
-Dreyfus points out that in the early work it is only loser Erik who shows any sign of true erotic desire, while the title figure "steers clear of Eros," and Senta's seeming infatuation is the product of an overwrought imagination.
-Well done is Dreyfus' "Tour of the Venusberg" that stresses Wagner's divergence from the sources of the story.
+“Harmonies” delves into the “meat” of the Wagnerian oeuvre from Holländer to Parsifal.
+Dreyfus points out that in the early work it is only loser Erik who shows any sign of true erotic desire, while the title figure “steers clear of Eros,” and Senta’s seeming infatuation is the product of an overwrought imagination.
+Well done is Dreyfus’ “Tour of the Venusberg,” the erotic realm depicted in Tannhäuser, in which tour the author stresses Wagner’s divergence from the sources of the story.

 For straight-laced Henry James, of course, Wagner and the Wagnerians were too much.